Harley Quinn: Novels

 Harley Quinn has her own novel adaptation from comics as part of the DC Comic Novels series.
 Mad Love was released in November 2018 and written by Pat Cardigan and original co-creator Paul Dini and published by Titan Books.

 In 2022, Penguin Random House launched a Harley Quinn line of their young adult DC Icons series, authored by YA author and neuroscientist Rachael Allen.

-She is reinterpreted as Pauline Ketch in The Refrigerator Monologues.
+Pauline Ketch, a character based on Harley Quinn who goes by the supervillainous alter ego Pretty Polly, appears in The Refrigerator Monologues.